You fight til' the end

 - Off-Model: Invoked.
 While the show does utilize model sheets and reference materials just as much as any other cartoon, it regularly deviates from them for the sake of comedy, with the main inspiration for this approach being Adventures of Sonic the Hedgehog.
-As Jones-Quartey's puts it, the characters are 'on model' as long as they're still recognizable.
+The general rule is, the characters are 'on model' as long as they're still recognizable.

 - Only Known by Their Nickname: K.O. is a nickname.
 According to Parking Lot Wars, the Flash game on the Cartoon Network website, his full name is Kaio Kincaid, although this may not be canon for the main series.